Other Integrations

 const { Page } = pageContext

-// We have control over how our pages are hydrated
+// We control how our pages are hydrated

 await hydrateDom(Page)